 The Laotian Civil War came to a conclusion after the 1973 Paris Peace Accords ended direct US combat and temporarily stopped fighting between North and South Vietnam.
 The removal of US forces from the region allowed the North Vietnamese to take Saigon and provide enough military strength for the Pathet Lao to take Vientiane, ending both the Vietnam War and the Laotian Civil War.⁷

 Violent, incendiary conflict was the backdrop against which the personal histories of Lao refugees from the war played out.
 One specific history, recorded in Stateless, tells the story of a spirited young kid at Napho Refugee Camp in Thailand.
-As American fighter planes dropped hundreds of millions of bombs onto vast areas of Eastern and Southern Laos, the stories of thousands of refugees continued on.
+As American fighter planes dropped hundreds of millions of bombs onto vast areas of Eastern and Southern Laos in their Secret War, the stories of thousands of refugees continued on.